j-hive/morphfits/examples/single_ficlo/README.md

 move it to the location of your choosing.
 Ensure you're in the root directory, `morphfits`, and run

 ```
-sh ./examples/single_ficlo/setup.sh
+poetry run morphfits download --config-path=examples/single_ficlo/config.yaml
 ```
-in a bash environment to download and unzip JWST data, which will take several minutes and ~`13GB`.
+to download and unzip JWST data, which will take several minutes and ~`13GB`.
 Then, download [the simulated PSF for the filter here](https://stsci.app.box.com/v/jwst-simulated-psf-library/file/1025339832742), and move it to `examples/single_ficlo/morphfits_root/input/psfs/`, for example via